Bermagui, NSW ~ Dog Friendly Destination

 Things To Do

 Bermagui Coastal Walk – This iconic will take you past the spectacular seascapes and beautiful beaches and waterways that Bermagui has on offer throughout its 10 km one way journey.
 The trail is paved, gravel, sand and bush tracks throughout it’s length and has many spots where we can start from along the route, so you can break it up over a couple of days if you wish.
-Several areas along the walk are restricted areas for dogs – take note of the signs.
+Several areas along the walk are prohibited for dogs and restricted during certain times of the year – take note of signs posted.

 Beauty Point Loop – The Beauty Point Loop starts 7 km north of Bermagui and is a 2.5 km loop of easy grade.
 Look for a bus stop decorated with Aboriginal images on the corner of Wallaga Lake Road and Beauty Point Road.
 Taking you through an open grass reserve before following the shoreline, you will have magnificent views of the lake and the surrounding mountains.
 The lake is tidal, so there may be parts of the trail that you need to venture a little higher up the shoreline.
 Passing the lakeside frontage of the caravan park, the trail heads up the hill to the Montreal Goldfield tour site and then along the road back to the starting point.